Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • overwhelm

-• fabric purchases due to insecurity
+• fabric purchases due to uncertainty

 • started but never finished projects